Relm4/book/src/first_app.md

 > Don't worry about the amount of manual code you need for handling widgets.
 In the next chapter, we'll see how this can be done easier.

 All of these widgets will be created in the `init` function.
-We will receive the `Root` and the `InitParams` variables, which we will use to create our widgets.
+We get our `Root` window and the `InitParams` variables to create our widgets with.

 ```rust,no_run,noplayground
 {{#include ../examples/simple_manual.rs:init }}